Stop! Your Lease Extension in Hotwells Could Be FREE

 If you are facing a significant premium because your lease in Hotwells has dropped toward the 80-year mark, your previous lawyer may be at fault.
 Our panel of experts specialise in recovering lease extension costs from negligent firms who failed to protect your investment.

-Hotwells leases on residential deteriorating in value.
-Where your lease has in the region of 90 years remaining, you should start thinking about a lease extension.
-If lease term falls under 80 years, you will then be required to pay half of the property's 'marriage value' on top of the usual cost of the lease extension to your landlord.
-Marriage value is the amount of additional value that a lease extension will add to the property.
-Flat owners in Hotwells will mostly be legally entitled to a lease extension; however a solicitor should be able confirm your eligibility.
-In some situations you may not qualify.
-There are prescribed deadlines and formalities to comply with once the process has started so it’s sensible to be guided by a conveyancing solicitor during the process.
+Hotwells leases on domestic properties are gradually losing value. if your lease has about ninety years remaining, you should start thinking about a lease extension.
+It is important to recognise that it is that it is financially advisable for the lease extension to be in place before the term of the existing lease drops lower than 80 years - otherwise a higher amount will be payable.
+Leasehold owners in Hotwells will mostly qualify for a lease extension; however a solicitor will check your eligibility.
+In certain cases you may not qualify.
+There are prescribed timetables and steps to follow once the process is triggered so it’s sensible to be guided by a lawyer during the process.

 Lender Requirement